Last week I had an experience with a client that wanted me to do work outside of their event for free. Huh?

 You can’t manufacture more hours in a week and the only way to earn more is to charge more for your time.
-You will never make money as an event planner until you get your pricing strategy right and charge for the time it takes to plan an event and the hours it takes to run your event business.
+You will never make money as an event planner until you get your pricing strategy right and charge for the time it takes to plan an event.

 Remember, we love hearing from our global community, but links to outside videos and posts are seen as SPAM and will be deleted. 🙂